hed-standard/hed-python/README.md

 N. Bigdely-Shamlo, S. Makeig, and K. Robbins (2016).
 Preparing laboratory and real-world EEG data for large-scale analysis: A containerized approach, Frontiers in Neuroinformatics 1 08 March 2016 | http://dx.doi.org/10.3389/fninf.2016.00007.
 PMID: 27014048, PMCID: PMC4782059.

 ### Releases

+Version 2.0.5 Released 11/10/2017
+* HEDTools is compatible with jsonlab version 1.5

 Version 2.0.4 Released 11/9/2017
 * HED tag validation messages for groups only print out the tag that raised an issue